MicrosoftDocs/azure-aks-docs/articles/aks/azure-app-configuration-quickstart.md

    - If you select **Mounted file**, you need to provide the file mount path.
    - **Kubernetes Workload**: select an existing Kubernetes workload.
 The snippet includes highlighted sections showing the newly generated configMap will be used as mounted file on your selected workload.
 Select **Apply** to update the workload.

-## Next Steps
+> [!TIP]
+> This tutorial just show you a basic example of how to use Azure App Configuration to configure your workload in AKS.
 Azure App Configuration provides many features, e.g. dynamic refresh configuration data, to help you manage your application settings and feature flags.
 Refer to the [Azure App Configuration Kubernetes Provider reference](/azure/azure-app-configuration/reference-kubernetes-provider) for more information.
+>

+## Next Steps

+* Learn more about [extra settings and preferences](./azure-app-configuration-settings.md) you can set on the Azure App Configuration extension.
+* Learn all the supported features of [Azure App Configuration extension](/azure/azure-app-configuration/reference-kubernetes-provider).